I accidentally wrote my first

 Pythonic.
 Let’s get started!

-1. The Classic if/elif/else
+1. The Classic if/elif/else Statement: Your Code’s

 Decision-Maker

-statement is like the GPS of programming—it tells
+The if statement is like the GPS of programming—it tells

 your code where to go based on a condition.
 It’s super simple in Python,